axfreeman/capitalism-9.0/announcements.md

-# Capitalism 9.0 announcements 3/17/2018 7:21:48 PM
+# Capitalism 9.0 announcements 3/19/2018 4:28:15 AM

 Splash screen at startup.
 Load, edit and save now functional.
 User can now specify the file name of the saved and loaded projects.
 Loaded project runs.
-User can create a skeleton project, but some fields have to be added such as class size, before the project is ready to go User cannot yet create additional commodities or social classes User can create additional industries.
+User can create a skeleton project, but some fields have to be added such as class size, before the project is ready to go.
+User can create additional commodities, industries and social classes but the relevant stocks are not yet created (so the resulting project will not yet run)
 Benchmark projects not yet re-tested fully.
+User Guide is quite far behind, though still useful.
 New Executable.
-User Guide is now quite far behind, though still useful.

 ## consolidated prior announcements